 Being a member of the St. Cecelia Interparochial Catholic School National Junior Honor Society (SCSNJHS) is a prestigious designation for our 8th grade students.
 Students involved in NJHS not only maintain excellent grades and provide services to their community, but they are looked up to as role models.

-Students must meet the follow criteria to be considered for induction into the NJHS:
+Students must meet the follow criteria to be considered for NJHS candidacy in their 8th grade year:

-- A GPA of 3.5 in all subjects in 6th and 7th grade. - No after-school detentions, in-school or out-of-school suspensions or a behavior plan in 6th and 7th grade. - A score of 3 or 4 in behavior skills in 6th and 7th grade.
-Acceptable behavior while on campus from arrival to dismissal.
+- A GPA of 3.5 or higher each trimester of 6th and 7th grade. - A score of 3 or 4 in both conduct and ATL skills in 6th and 7th grade. - No after-school detentions, in-school or out-of-school suspensions or a behavior plan in 6th and 7th grade. - Acceptable behavior while on campus from arrival to dismissal, which includes recess, lunch, hallways, bathrooms, before or aftercare, etc.